XinleiYu-Leo/Xinlei-leo.github.io/_pages/project.md

 -Built a Web application for users to search for different artists, and look at detailed information(artwork image, bio, description, etc.)  about them.

 -Implemented responsive frontend with Angular and Bootstrap framework.
-The frontend makes HTTP requests using HttpClientModule of Angular for AJAX  to the backend and displays search results based on the return JSON file.
+The front makes HTTP requests using HttpClientModule of Angular for AJAX  to the backend and displays search results based on the return JSON file.

 -Deployed backend Node.js server on the Google Cloud Platform, which is written in Javascript using the express library to make HTTP requests to Artsy APIs.
 Python Flask version backend is available and deployed on the Google Cloud Platform as well.